adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 title:  "The disadvantages of Javascript polyfills"
 date:   2015-06-22 09:00:01
 categories: js polyfills
+description: Javascript polyfills are ever-present in the front end industry, but they are very problematic and unnecessary.
 ---

 A polyfill, also known as a shim, is a user defined implementation of an API that a developer expects a browser to provide natively, normalising browser differences.